Poeschl/Hassio-Addons/git-exporter/README.md

 `repository.password`: Your password or __accesstoken__ for your repository.

 `repository.pull_before_push`: Should the repository be pulled first and commit the new state on top?

+`repository.commit_message`: The commit message for the next commit.

 `export.lovelace`: Enable / Disable the export for the lovelace config.